When You Arrive

 Unless otherwise advertised, meetings are held in the Council Chambers in the lower level of New Brighton City Hall.
 There are copies of meeting agendas available on the table outside the room.
 You are welcome to take one and follow along.
 There is also a single copy of the packet of meeting materials the City Council received to prepare for the meeting.
 You are welcome to look through it.
 However, we do ask that you not remove the packet or any of its pages as it is our archival copy and helps us build our city history.
-If you would like a copy of the packet of materials, you may download it for free or you may request a copy from the City Clerk's office.
+If you would like a copy of the packet of materials, you may download it for free on the New Brighton archive website or you may request a copy from the City Clerk's office using the Data Request form.

 If you arrive after the meeting has already started, you are welcome to open the door and quietly find a seat in the audience.